NativeScript/docs-v7/getting-started.md

 ### The code-behind

 In NativeScript a code-behind file is a JavaScript file that shares the same name as the view.
-For instance, the login page's view is named `login.xml`, so its code-behind file is named `login.js`.
+For example, the login page's view is named `login.xml`, so its code-behind file is named `login.js`.
 The code-behind file is where you put all code that interacts with the view itself.

 Let's look at what you can do in a code-behind file with a simple example.